-Federal permits issued by the BLM are in place for both the phase-one Three Hills Mine and phase-two Hasbrouck Mine and have no expiry date.
-Key state permits have been issued for Three Hills Mine.
-State permits for Hasbrouck Mine would be applied for upon a construction decision being made for the Hasbrouck Gold Project and are typically issued within 12 months of application.
+Key Federal permits issued by the BLM are in hand for both the phase-one Three Hills Mine and the phase-two Hasbrouck Mine and have no expiry date.
+Key state permits are in hand for Three Hills Mine.
+State permits for Hasbrouck Mine would be applied for upon a construction decision being made for the Hasbrouck Gold Project and would typically be issued within 12 months of application.

 In January 2023, the Company announced the results of the 2023 PFS on the Hasbrouck Gold Project.
 The results reaffirmed the Company's view that it is holding one of the few ready-to-mine properties in the state of Nevada.
-Using a 5% discount rate and a gold price of \$1,790/oz. the base case in the 2023 PFS is an after-tax IRR of 51%.
+Using a 5% discount rate and a gold price of \$1,790/oz. the base case presented in the 2023 PFS is an after-tax IRR of 51%.
 See Note 5 Mineral Properties, Exploration Programs and Expenditures for additional details and information in respect of the 2023 PFS.